-Thus, perhaps you can put this in your wedding calendar?
+Thus, perhaps you can put this on your wedding calendar?

 In general, certain people must be recognized in a proper wedding ceremony order.
-Asides the guests and the couple at a typical wedding ceremony, other participants usually include the bridesmaids, maid of honor, best man, groomsmen, flower girls, ring bearer and the parents of the couple.
+Asides from the guests and the couple at a typical wedding ceremony, other participants usually include the bridesmaids, maid of honor, best man, groomsmen, flower girls, ring bearers, and the parents of the couple.

 Just like wedding schedule templates, the following are the important steps of a typical wedding ceremony order of service.